Wearing a Mask

 When am I required to wear a mask?

-- Indoor spaces that are accessible to the public such as grocery stores, retail stores, pharmacies and healthcare facilities
+- Indoor spaces that are accessible to the public, including but not limited to grocery stores, retail stores, pharmacies and healthcare facilities

-- Outdoor spaces such as playgrounds, busy parking lots, and other areas such as lines for takeout service where the public typically gathers in a smaller area
+- Outdoor spaces such as playgrounds, parking lots, sidewalks, athletic and sports venues and other areas such as lines for takeout service where the public typically gathers in a smaller area

 - Public transportation such as a taxi, Uber, Lyft, ride-sharing or similar service